RUTLAND POLO CLUB

 Established in the beautiful rural County of Rutland in 1971, the club boasts two full size boarded pitches, a pitchside clubhouse and a fantastic family friendly atmosphere.

 Here at Rutland Polo Club we play regular monthly tournaments - where teams play for our collection of prized silverware, to be taken home by the winning teams.
-The most prestigious of these cups being the Assam Cup, played for in our main tournament of the season - this year it is being held from the 15th-27th of June.
+The most prestigious of these cups being the Assam Cup, played for in our main tournament of the season normally in the month of June.

 Usually, visitors are very welcome at our Club to come along and spectate, enjoy the thrilling polo action and bring along a picnic or take advantage of our clubhouse refreshments.
 Unfortunately, due to government guidelines regarding spectators at sport we are not able to open our gates to members of the public.

 You can find all the latest Covid-19 updates, documents, advice and a list of FAQ's can be found on the HPA's website.

 How did Rutland Polo Club come to be?
 Find out more below

 Polo was brought to the County of Rutland in 1971 by eight friends and founders of the club.

 Edwin de Lisle, one of the Club's founders shares a brief overview of the Club's history...

 The nearest club to Rutland prior to this was at Melton Mowbray in 1909, having been raised by Col E H Baldock.
 He had commanded the City of London Yeomanry 'Sharp Shooters'.
 They first played near Sysonby Lodge and later at Brentingby.
 After the First World War, polo was played but the club ceased to function in the 1930's.